Applied Kinesiology (AK)

-Applied Kinesiology is a diagnostic method that uses muscle testing to evaluate the functioning of the body’s systems.
+Applied Kinesiology (AK) is a diagnostic method that uses muscle testing to evaluate the functioning of the body’s systems.
 A simple example of how Applied Kinesiology works is if you have a kidney infection or stone, the low back muscle (trunk extensors) will become very spastic.
-When this occurs the hip flexors (psoas muscle) will have to be weak by a process called reciprocal inhibition.
+When this occurs the hip flexors (psoas muscle) will be weakened by a process called reciprocal inhibition.
 The psoas muscle is related to kidney function, therefore a weak psoas could be related to a kidney deficiency.
 Applied Kinesiology can also be used to determine whether specific foods and other substances may be contributing to health problems.

 When a substance is placed over an area of the body which contains this identical substance, a stress signal is elicited which makes a strong (facilitated) muscle become weak (inhibited).
-Today also functional MRI or fMRI technology is being developed that uses the same resonace phenomemon to accomplish the same objective.
-Dr. Omuras research is published in a peer reviewed journal: International journal of Acupuncture and Electrotherapeutics research.
+Today functional MRI or fMRI technology is being developed that uses the same resonance phenomenon to accomplish the same objective.

 For more information on applied kinesiology, check out our blog and video library.